-- Seahorse Identification, behaviour and distribution
+- Seahorse Identification, Behavior and Distribution

 - Community Socio-Demographic

-- Marine fisheries resources management
+- Marine fisheries resources Management

 Not a certified SCUBA diver?
-No problem.
+Not a problem.
 We have a qualified dive instructor at MCC who would be more then happy to train and certify you.
 Want to become a dive master or simply upgrade your current dive level our staff can accommodate that as well.
 Having the ability to dive as often as you want makes getting those certification dives much easier not to mention much cheaper.

 So if you are a non-diver, our experienced PADI/SSI instructors can train you up to PADI or SSI Advanced open Water Level within the first two weeks of your stay, after which you will be ready for training in underwater marine survey techniques so you can start collecting data as a marine researcher.
 You will not only gain personal skills and experience, but the data you collect go’s directly toward the development and maintenance of Kep's First Marine Protected Area.
 Further diving training is available on request, and many of our interns move on to higher level dive leader courses.